shaylematsuda/Mcap_Larval_Temp/README.md

 # Data and analyses to accompany the manuscript: "Larval thermal conditioning does not improve post-settlement thermal tolerance in the dominant reef-building coral, *Montipora capitata*"

-### Authors: G. Alexander, J. Hancock, AS Huffmyer, SB Matsuda
+### Authors: G. Alexander, J. Hancock, *A.S.
+Huffmyer, *S.B.
+Matsuda

 ### Journal: Coral Reefs

 *Corresponding authors:
 AS Huffmyer (ashuffmyer@gmail.com)
-SB Matsuda (shaylematsuda@gmail.com)*
+SB Matsuda (shaylematsuda@gmail.com)

-Experiment testing on the effects of temperature conditioning on *M. capitata* larval survivorship, settlement and performance under heat stress.
+Experiment testing on the effects of temperature conditioning on *M. capitata* larval survivorship, settlement and performance under elevated temperature.

 This respository contains data and analyses for experimental temperature treatments, larval survival, larval settlement, and recruit survival.